Why Everyone Needs a Life Clarity Journal (Not Just Older People)

 The Modern Reality: Information Scatter

-Most households today suffer from information scatter syndrome:
+Most households suffer from information scatter syndrome:

 • Bills paid from different accounts